 Challenging Prior OWI Convictions When It Matters

 OWI penalties increase with each offense.
-That means prior convictions can raise the stakes automatically.
+That means prior convictions can automatically raise the stakes.

 In certain situations, prior convictions can be challenged, including some out-of-state cases.
 If a past case involved missing legal safeguards, it may be worth reviewing.